2021-2022 School Year Club Hours

 Basketballs, Volleyballs and Footballs are available for Teen Use.

-Teen nights are a special saturday event for Teens, 7th-12th grade, from 5pm to 9pm.
+Teen nights are a special events for Teens, 7th-12th grade, from 5pm to 11pm.

 Dinner is provided and a variety of activities are offered.

-For example: Hide and Seek, scavenger hunts, or tournaments for gaming, basketball or volleyball.
+For example: Hide and Seek, scavenger hunts, painting design contests or tournaments for gaming, basketball or volleyball.

 Coeur d’ Alene Tribal Youth Council